By Anna Gay on | No Comments

 At this point, you will have several options for resizing, so let’s look at how they work:

-If actual file size is a factor in your editing, you can set your megapixels.
-This is a great option if you are not bound by specific dimensions but rather by file size.
+If actual file size is a factor in your export, you can set your megapixels.
+This is an excellent option if you are not bound by specific dimensions but rather by file size.

-Lightroom does not overwrite the original when you resize, though.
-It is possible to do, but you really have to go out of your way to tell it to overwrite a file!
-If a file is about to be overwritten, Lightroom will ask you if you want to overwrite the original file, or use unique names.
-Always select “Use Unique Names” just to be on the safe side.
+Lightroom does not overwrite the original when you resize.
+It is possible to do, but you really have to go out of your way to tell it to overwrite the file.
+If a file is about to be overwritten, Lightroom will ask you if you want to overwrite the original file or use unique names.
+Always select “Use Unique Name” to be on the safe side.

 Do you have any questions or comments about Resizing Images in Lightroom?
 Leave us a comment below - We would LOVE to hear from you!
 And PLEASE SHARE this post using the social sharing buttons (We really appreciate it)!

 Anna Gay is a portrait photographer based in Athens, GA and the author of the dPS ebook The Art of Self-Portraiture.
 She also designs actions and textures for Photoshop.
 When she is not shooting or writing, she enjoys spending time with her husband, and their two cats, Elphie and Fat Cat.